HrishiK1107/port-scanner-tool/README.md

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-### Disclaimer:
-This tool is for **educational purposes only**.
-Unauthorized use of keylogging software may be illegal.
-Ensure that you have proper permission before using this tool.
+## Disclaimer

+**This tool is intended for educational and informational purposes only.** It should only be used on networks and systems that you own or have explicit permission to test.
+Unauthorized use of this tool against any system is illegal and may result in severe consequences, including legal action.

+By using this tool, you acknowledge that you are solely responsible for any consequences arising from its use.
+The author and contributors of this project are not liable for any damages or legal issues resulting from the misuse of this tool.